dnuzi/dnuzi-ai/SECURITY.md

 ## Known Considerations

-- **MongoDB URI** — The default connection string in `src/storage.js` and `python/dnuzi.py` uses a shared cloud database intended for demo/development use.
+- **MongoDB URI** — The default connection string in `src/storage.js` use a shared cloud database intended for demo/development use.
 Do not store sensitive or production data through the default URI.
 For production use, supply your own MongoDB instance.
 - **API endpoint** — All AI requests are sent to `https://ai.dnuz.top/api/ai` over HTTPS.
 No API keys are required or transmitted by the client at this time.
 - **No authentication layer** — The CLI and SDK do not authenticate the end user.
 Access controls are the responsibility of the deploying application.